Sharing Excess Warehouse App

 ⇒ Ensure they are still in good condition and distributed ASAP

-⇒ Minimize food waste and increase the company's impacts
+Minimize food waste and increase the company's environmental and social impacts

-We tested the Alpha version of the app with the Food Sourcing Associates in the warehouse in real time for 3 consecutive days, then compared their work perfomance and productivity before and after using the new app.
-We are actively fixing some minor issues of the app for the official launch in October 2023.
+We tested the Alpha version of the app with the Food Sourcing Associates in the warehouse in real time for 3 consecutive days, then compared their work performance and productivity before and after using the new app.
+The official launch was set for October 2023.

 1.5 hours ⇒ 0 hour